themodernmonk7/themodernmonk7/README.md

 - 🌱 I’m currently learning **TypeScript and NextJs**

-- 👨‍💻 All of my projects are available at [themodernmonk7](https://themodernmonk7.netlify.app/)
+- 👨‍💻 All of my projects are available at my portfolio website [themodernmonk7](https://themodernmonk7.netlify.app/)

 - 💬 Ask me about **ReactJs, Redux toolkit (RTK) and NodeJs and ExpressJs**